TaarnN/Intrear/README.md

 Intrear is an AST‑based interpreter written in TypeScript.
 It gives you full control over **building**, **type‑checking**, **optimizing** and **executing** custom AST nodes—ideal for learning, scripting, testing new language ideas, or embedding DSLs in your projects.

+If you like my framework, I would be happy if you could share it with others.
+As the framework becomes more popular, it will inspire me to make Intrear even more powerful and stable.

 [🔗 Github Link](https://github.com/TaarnN/Intrear)
 [🔗 Npm Link](https://www.npmjs.com/package/intrear)